HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Method

 \subsection{Support Region Extraction}

-To place objects, we first identify suitable placement areas, referred to as \textit{support regions} $s_i$.
+To place objects, we first identify suitable placement areas, referred to as \textit{support regions} $S$.
 Support regions are surfaces capable of accommodating object placement.
-At the room level, this is the floor , while at the furniture level, they correspond to horizontal surfaces such as tabletops and shelves.
-We parametrize each support region $s_i$ by a sub-mesh and height clearance $h_i$.
+At the room level, these include the floor, walls, and ceiling, while at the furniture level, these correspond to horizontal surfaces such as tabletops and shelves.
+We parametrize each $s_i\in S$ by a sub-mesh and height clearance $h_i$.
+Wall support regions are extracted by projecting scene motifs within \wallprojthresh onto the wall to exclude blocked areas.

-While floor support regions can be directly extracted from the room boundary, furniture-level support regions require more complex analysis due to the geometric intricacies of furniture surfaces (e.g., multi-level shelves).
-We first identify horizontal and vertical surfaces on a furniture mesh with $n$ vertices and $p$ triangle faces $F \in \{1, \ldots, n\}^{p\times 3}$, parametrizing each surface as a mesh subset of $F$.
+While room-level support regions can be extracted from the room boundary, furniture-level support regions require more complex analysis due to the geometric intricacies of furniture surfaces (e.g., multi-level shelves).
+We first identify horizontal and vertical surfaces on a furniture mesh with $n$ vertices and $p$ triangle faces $F \in \{1, \ldots, n\}^{p\times 3}$, parameterizing each surface as a mesh subset of $F$.
 Inspired by \citep{karpathy2013object}, we cluster $F$ into planar surfaces by seeding each cluster $c_j$ with the largest unclustered $f_{j_0}$ by area and adding $f_i$ to $c_j = \{j_k\mid k=1,\ldots, \abs{c_j}\}$ if its normal is in the same direction as the normals of the first triangle and adjacent triangle.
 Formally, we check if $n_i \cdot n_{j_0} \geq \normalthresh$ and $n_i \cdot n_{j_{\text{adj}}} \geq \adjacentthresh$, where $n_i$ is the normal of $f_i$ and $f_{j_{\text{adj}}}$ shares an edge with $f_i$.
-Whild building up a cluster, the $f_i$ are explored through adjacent faces.
+While building up a cluster, we traverse adjacent faces $f_i$ by area (from largest to smallest).